ryanwooj/frontend-interview-prompt/README.md

 - [ ] If you have extra time, replace the placeholder images with dummy data and graphs from a visualization library like C3, D3, or React Vis.
 The filters on the graph do not have to work, but please share below if you had more time what you would filter on.

-- [ ] Replace the `Totals` section with data from the following endpoint: http://www.mocky.io/v2/5d018fbd3100005400ab2968, use your best judgement how to handle this data.
+- [ ] Replace the `Totals` section with data from the following endpoint with a new request being made each refresh: http://www.mocky.io/v2/5d018fbd3100005400ab2968, use your best judgement how to handle this new data.

 ## Questions To Answer:
 This is your chance to talk about the prompt!
 Please provide these answers on your README.